Billionaire Profile

 Early Life

-Giovanni Ferrero was born in Farigliano, Italy, on September 21, 1964, to Maria Franca Fissolo and Michele Ferrero, the owner of Ferrero SpA.
-He studied at the European Schools and later earned a degree in marketing from Lebanon Valley College in the United States.
+Giovanni Ferrero was born on September 21, 1964, in Farigliano, Italy.
+He is the son of Maria Franca Fissolo and Michele Ferrero, the owner of the multinational confectionery corporation Ferrero.
+He studied at the European Schools in Brussels and then marketing at Lebanon Valley College in Pennsylvania.

 Rise to Success